-Response: Revised PDD and revised baseline calculation have been submitted.
+Revised PDD and revised baseline calculations were submitted.

 The revised baseline calculation is based on latest available data and in line with calculation method of applied and approved Methodology AM0015.
 Delivered information can be confirmed.
 However the baseline calculations have according to available data some weaknesses: